Code141/npmC141/README.md

 ```
 TODO:
 - In the future, it will provide you a way to override color palette with your own theme.
-- Add to standar drawer more renderers componants to handle objects types like arrayBuffer, hexDump with 'addOffset|Hex|acii' etc.
+- Add to standar drawer more renderers componants to handle objects types like arrayBuffer, hexDump with 'addOffset|Hex|acii', splice long string preview with ellipsis to avert you the text was trunkated, more precise type like add a n at the end of a number if it's a bigInt etc.
+- Integrate a popup converter to tracduct all js primitive types in all possibilities dec, hex, html entity hec, html entity dec....
 - I will add loop detector in case of circular referance, you could choose to display a component that avert that it won't print current object because he has been already draw and set an onClick option to jump to it.
 - Implement a preview of child into the {} [], when the current object is folded, just as the real Mozilla devtool printer.